 D-Day in Normandy

-This topic will examine the Allied landings on D-Day in Normandy.
-The preparations, planning, specific events and highlights of June 6, 1944, will be featured, explaining why this battle was the fight the Allies had to win for victory in World War II.
+This topic will focus upon the Allied landings on D-Day in Normandy.
+The preparations, planning, specific events, and highlights of June 6, 1944 will be featured, explaining why this battle was the fight the Allies had to win for victory in World War II.

-This topic will examine how World War II continues to shape our modern world by considering its legacies regarding politics, genocide, civil rights, economic arrangements, and science and technology.
+This topic will examine how WWII continues to shape our modern world by examining its legacies regarding politics, genocide, civil rights, economic arrangements, and science and technology.

 Louisiana in World War II

-This topic will examine the story of The National World War II Museum, including its origins in the Higgins boats built in New Orleans during the war to the Museum’s founding by the late Dr. Stephen Ambrose and through its current expansion and plans for the future.
+This topic will tell the story of The National World War II Museum, including its original inspiration from the Higgins boats built in New Orleans for the war, to the Museum’s founding as the D-Day Museum by the late Dr. Stephen Ambrose, and the Museum’s expansion and plans for the future.

 Robert Citino, PhD

 Robert Citino, PhD, is the Museum's Samuel Zemurray Stone Senior Historian.
 He is an award-winning military historian and scholar who has published 10 books including The Wehrmacht Retreats: Fighting a Lost War, 1943, Death of the Wehrmacht: The German Campaigns of 1942, and The German Way of War: From the Thirty Years' War to the Third Reich, as well as numerous articles covering World War II and 20th-century military history.